gausby/graphql_deux/README.md

 is my second attempt of creating this.

-A better name would be cool; preferably one that makes for a nice logo that would go well on mugs and tshirts.
+A better name would be cool; preferably one that makes for a nice logo that would go well on mugs and tshirts. :D